wptrainingteam/learn-wp-content/theme-developer-learning-pathway/07-advanced-theme-development/02-user-interface-best-practices.md

 The web is filled with buttons that have unclear meanings.
 Remember the last time you used ‘OK’ or ‘submit’ on your login form?

 Choosing better words to display on your buttons can make your website easier to use.
-Try the pattern [verb] [noun] — Create user, Delete File, Update Password, Send Message.
+Try the pattern [verb] [noun].
+For example Submit Form, instead of just Submit.

-Each describes what will happen when the user clicks the button.
+This describes what will happen when the user clicks the button.

+A great example of this is the comments form on the single post template, the use of Post Comment, instead of just Submit

 ## Further Reading